turingschool/career-development-curriculum-site/module_two/week_2_building_connection_i.md

 * Create and execute a plan for your own outreach and networking this week

 ### Why Outreach?
-You'll hear us say over and over again that networking is all about  “Networking is transactional.”

-Reframe: “Networking is merely asking for directions.”
+You'll hear us talk about networking as an essential component to the job search, but it can feel uncomfortable for many.
+You might think to yourself: "I don't want to bother them" or "How do I talk to them without coming across like I'm asking for a job?"
+Instead of thinking about networking as being transactional, think about it like any other relationship -- it's about connection.

-Focus on how networking can be a form of research
-What do I want to learn?
+Furthermore, networking have different purposes.
+In this session, we're going to focus on how networking can be a form of research.
+Think to yourself: what do I want to learn?
 Who is best to answer these questions?

-Provide context with where they are at in the program and how networking can be experiential learning by nature What Does it look like?
-Walk through LinkedIn and demo ways to connect with alumni and companies Show how to follow companies
-Advise students to look at profiles of devs based on interest and what companies they have worked at both past present and future
-Go to BuiltIn and showcase the information on the company directory as an additional resource to a starting point If you have additional resources to showcase be sure to demo to students Collaboration and Brainstorming
-Open to change
+### What Does This Look Like?